NaifAbdullah1/WakeGuard/README.md

 Pending tasks:

-UPDATE 12/7: Just made a Pull Request, the alarm is 90% done.
+UPDATE 12/10: Almost there!
 The alarm works great, the only remaining items are as follows:

 ## Items that I will work on:

-☐ Implement the alarm ring tone.
-We can either do just some default tone, or we can access he phone's list of ringtones

-☐ Implement the Vibration switch in alarm Editor, switching off vibration should not make the alarm vibrate the phone.
+Done, finished everything I could.
+I could help anyone out with anything remining.

 ## Other items that are remaining:

-☐ Low battery alarm switch implementation

-☐ Follow Do Not Disturb implementation

-☐ Notification Chime 1.5 mins before it goes off again
+☐ Notification Chime 1 mins before it goes off again.